pupil-labs/pupil-docs/pupil-hardware/pupil-headset.md

 You wear Pupil like a pair of glasses.
 Pupil connects to a computing device via a USBA or USBC cable.
 The headset is designed to be lightweight and adjustable in order to accommodate a wide range of users.

-Above is an illustration of a monocular Pupil Headset, depending on your configuration, your headset might look different, but working principles are the same.
+To the right is an illustration of a monocular Pupil Headset, depending on your configuration your headset might look different, but working principles are the same.

 Pupil ships with a number of additional parts.
 The below sections provide an overview of their use and a guide to adjusting the Pupil headset.